What is an AIA® G-702 & G-703? How Do I complete one?

 Contract Date - this is the date of your original Contract or Subcontract Agreement.
 QuickBooks has no means of tracking this; but a good "best practice" is to give your QuickBooks Estimate this date and then enter it in the CAPS job record.

 Project # - the Contract or Subcontract number from the Contract or Subcontract Agreement (for example - 4921-51).
 There may be additional project numbers - Federal, State, and Architect Project numbers.
 QuickBooks only has the ability to track a single project number by activating the Project # field on both your Estimate and Progress Invoice Templates.
 The CAPS Job Record will allow you to enter different Project Numbers of your choosing.

 Distribution To - this indicates a list of who else will receive a copy of the Application for Payment, you will manually need to check the appropriate boxes that copies of the billing will be sent to.

 Contract for - this is a brief description of the scope of work that is being performed and can be found in the Contract/Subcontract Agreement.
-In QuickBooks, enter this information in the Job Record -> Job Info tab -> Job Description field and it will automatically transfer to the G-702.
+In QuickBooks, enter this information in the Job Record -> Job Info tab -> Job Description field and it will automatically transfer to the G702 via the CAPS program.